Should I Buy a Vacation Home in California During a Pandemic?

 Wait, are you even allowed to rent out your vacation property?

-The Lonely Planet just got a little lonelier
+The lonely planet just got a little lonelier

 You know that desire you once had to explore new places?
 Well, your passport might start gathering dust because you feel committed (financially and emotionally) to your vacation home.

-“The real reason to buy a second house is because you are in love with it.”
+“The real reason to buy a second house is that you are in love with it.”